loudoweb/fabula/README.md

 - **js and typescript modules**

     - This version allows you to have all classes in separated files for better debugging.
 You can use something like webpack to compile everything in one file.
+I have successfully used it with Phaser.
 There is no release in npm registry yet so you have to copy paste the files in your projects.
     - file : js_modules.hxml
     - dependency: `haxelib install genes`
     - status : OK